DrBluefall/blueprint-mode/README.md

 The latter has blueprint files from projects in the wild, which could prove useful for testing any features you intend to implement in `blueprint-mode`.

+Speaking of testing, I suggest you test any changes you make to `blueprint-mode` under `emacs -Q`.
+For `lsp-blueprint` specificially, there is a `setup-test.el` file in the repository that you can use to install `lsp-mode` automatically from MELPA Stable.

+TL;DR: `emacs -Q -l blueprint-mode.el [-l setup-test.el -l lsp-blueprint.el]`

 # LICENSE